muggy8/improbable/have-and-havenot/dJTdszpJ.md

 However, during Leon's fight with Melody's sister, it was clear that he was a cut above the others.

-I watched Leon and Adrian closely but their chater didn't seem to ever end.
+I watched Leon and Adrian closely but their chatter didn't seem to ever end.

 I looked around me and noticed that everyone was looking at Adrian and Leon as well.

-Feeling a bit curious and sort of comfortable with Melody, I leaned in to her and asked:
+Feeling a bit curious and sort of comfortable with Melody, I leaned into her and asked:

 "Why is everyone watching Leon and Adrian?"

 "You don't know?
-Well I think it makes sense you don't since you didn't do the pre-exam trials.
+Well, I think it makes sense you don't since you didn't do the pre-exam trials.
 For those of us who did, we know that those two placed first and second in those pre-exam trials you didn't do."

-"Intresting... thanks."
-I replied as I looked back to the stage to where Adrian and Leon were still chatting.
+"Interesting... thanks," I replied as I looked back to the stage to where Adrian and Leon were still chatting.

 It wasn't until the first pair of fighters left the stage before Leon and Adrian jumped at each other.

 Unlike his fight with me, Adrian took the initiative and charged at Leon.

-Not to be out done, Leon also charged at Adrian.
+Not to be outdone, Leon also charged at Adrian.

-As the two approched each other, Adrian dropped himself into a sliding tackle which kind of reminds me of people playing soccer.
+As the two approached each other, Adrian dropped himself into a sliding tackle which kind of reminds me of people playing soccer.

 Leon completely avoided the attack and jumped up into the air.

-Adrian immediately sat up from his slide tackle making an attmept to grab Leon's legs but Leon managed to avoid the grab.
+Adrian immediately sat up from his slide tackle making an attempt to grab Leon's legs but Leon managed to avoid the grab.

-Leon's momentum carried him behide Adrian and he swiftly turned around with a low sweep.
+Leon's momentum carried him behind Adrian and he swiftly turned around with a low sweep.

-Adrian got slamed hard by Leon's low sweep and rolled over a bit before getting up and charging at Leon again.
+Adrian got slammed hard by Leon's low sweep and rolled over a bit before getting up and charging at Leon again.

-Leon, unfazed by Adrian's charge, got down low to meet Adrian's charge head on.
+Leon, unfazed by Adrian's charge, got down low to meet Adrian's charge head-on.

 Adrian collided into Leon with a punch but Leon didn't budge much.